 (Session expired notice)

-WordPress also warns you if the backup of the post you are looking at is different from the version displayed in the content editor and gives you the opportunity to restore your saved version.
+WordPress also warns you if the backup of the post you are looking at is different from the version showing in the content editor and gives you the opportunity to restore the saved backup version.

 (Edit Post – Restore post from browser backup)